Nils Zätterström: Sheffield United

+Loan to Genoa

+On 23 January 2026, Zätterström joined Genoa on loan for the remainder of the 2025–26 season, with an option to buy included.

+Loan to Raków Częstochowa

+On 8 September 2026, Zätterström moved to Ekstraklasa club Raków Częstochowa on a season-long loan, with an option to make the move permanent.

 International career

-On 13 March 2024, Zätterström was selected for the U21 squad.
-However, due to a hand injury and in need of surgery, Zätterström was replaced by Elias Olsson in the U21 squad.
+On 13 March 2024, Zätterström was selected for the Sweden U21 squad.
+However, due to a hand injury and in need of surgery, Zätterström was replaced by Elias Olsson.

-Ahead of the November international break where Sweden would face Slovakia and Azerbaijan, Zätterström was called up from U21 due to unavailable and injured players.
-On 19 November 2024, Zätterström made his debut appearance for Sweden men's national football team, coming on as a late substitute for Gabriel Gudmundsson in a 6-0 win against Azerbaijan.
+Ahead of the November international break where Sweden would face Slovakia and Azerbaijan, Zätterström was called up from under-21 squad due to unavailable and injured players.
+On 19 November 2024, Zätterström made his debut appearance for Sweden, coming on as a late substitute for Gabriel Gudmundsson in a 6–0 win against Azerbaijan.

 Personal life

 Zätterström's father Christian represented Sweden's national handball team in the 1970s and played professionally in France in the 1980s, after winning the domestic league with Lugi in 1980.